fupy/fupy.github.io/README.md

 * [MicroPython](http://micropython.org/)
 * [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array)

 The aim of this project is to make MicroPython run on FPGAs using the [LiteX] & [Migen+MiSoC] technologies.
+This allows you to do full stack development (FPGA gateware & soft CPU firmware) in Python!

 ## Contact